deger4beger/kzenergy-2/README.md

 # STUDENTDIGITALFEST (SDF) - 2022

-## First place at the republican competition on the topic "Waste accounting system" by KPO (sp. by Kzenergy)
+## Victory at the republican competition on the topic "Waste accounting system" by KPO (sp. by Kzenergy)

 ### Client side of the app